 For serious coffee lovers every cup of should be perfectly fresh-brewed, but that's not always possible.
 In fact, it's a cruel irony that some mornings you might need a cup of coffee before you can successfully manage to brew a pot.
 Single-cup brewers address this problem, but at a high cost per cup.
 Instant coffee is a relatively inexpensive option, but its flavor is often disappointing.
-If you want fresh-coffee flavor with instant-coffee convenience, one alternative is to fine-grind your own.
+If you want fresh-coffee flavor with instant-coffee convenience, one alternative is create homemade instant coffee.

 Measure a scoop or two of your regular ground coffee into the grinder.